All Episodes

 Why do they need to protest this or that?

-Why, if the liberals run the show, is anybody allowed to drive around with a Confederate flag on their car anyway, decal or otherwise.
+Why, if the liberals run the show, is anybody allowed to drive around with a Confederate flag on their car anyway, decal or otherwise?

-With the liberals and the Democrats running the show, running a town running the state, why is somebody running around shouting the N-word in the first place?
+With the liberals and the Democrats running the show, running a town, running the state, why is somebody running around shouting the N-word in the first place?

 What happened to the utopia?

-If I didn't know better, I would think the archenemy of these people happen to be running the university, but it's their own people, the people they vote for, the people they believe, the people they trust.
+If I didn't know better, I would think the archenemy of these people happened to be running the university, but it's their own people, the people they vote for, the people they believe, the people they trust.

 With liberals in charge, the lesson is clear.